SebWouters/CheMPS2/README.md

 [```PyCheMPS2/test9.py.in```](PyCheMPS2/test9.py.in) is the Python version of [```tests/test9.cpp.in```](tests/test9.cpp.in)

-These test files illustrate how to use the CheMPS2 library.
+These test files illustrate how to use libchemps2.
 The tests only require a very limited amount of memory (order 10-120 MB).